How it Works

 This is all pre-AI of course.

 I recently decided to put in some focused practice using just an LLM chat as my primary (and only) design tool.
 I’d go to Mobbin, pick a few apps and try to build them from scratch using only prompts, no references.
 As a self-taught designer, copying websites and apps in Figma is how I learned to design, and to this day I think re-creation is a helpful exercise to understand technical craft.
 What I found was that Claude Code is exceptionally good at adding raw features (I can’t tell you how many times someone has told me about how they ran out of features to build into their products).
 Most things I wanted to implement were up and running in fewer than 3 prompts.
-I found that where I spent 80% of my time was building interactions and complex visual elements.
-AI was great at giving me an MVP and even suggesting what more we could build next.
-It makes sense given AI is principally designed to generate something from nothing, to go from 0 to 1, but in instances where there are degrees of correct it requires more direction.
+I found that where I spent 80% of my time was designing interactions, complex visual elements and molding the shape of the applications.
+AI was great at giving me an MVP getting me from 0 to 1, but in instances where there are degrees of correct it requires more direction.
 In my experience, what an LLM generates for you is, in a lot of ways, a foil to design against.

 So I took two things from this exercise, one is that it’s much cheaper to build MVP features, but perhaps more expensive to design them.
 The other is that simply having a feature is no longer a moat or a point of differentiation.
 AI just puts more fuel on top of what is already a copycat industry.
 Yes design does help in differentiating a product, but according to our Jobs quote, aesthetics are just one side of the equation — if we’re to create interesting, differentiated, high-value products, its’s important that we understand what it means when we talk about how our products work.